jma280/claude-use-cases/labor-and-delivery/README_labor_timeline.md

 ## How it works

-Claude listens to your narration and writes events directly to `labor_timeline_data.json`.
+Claude listens to your narration (written or verbal) and writes events directly to `labor_timeline_data.json`.
 You refresh the browser to see updates.

 ```
 labor_timeline_data.json ← Claude writes here